GPTHumanizer Logo

 If a sentence is clunky to read out loud, it’s usually worth re-writing.

-Interestingly, this is also one of the most commonly recommended tricks in online writing communities.
+Interestingly, this is also one of the most commonly recommended methods in online writing communities.
 Many editors say that if a sentence feels awkward to say out loud, it will probably feel awkward to read as well.

 6. When Manual Editing Makes Sense